What's on offer?

 Bring the stories to life by joining one of our enthusiastic storytellers on a tour of the grounds.
 Please get in touch if you'd like us to help select your perfect tour.
 All tours are subject to availability and need to be pre-booked.

-- A House of People & their Stories: standard tour for schools and adult groups of 20 people or more
+- A House of People & their Stories: standard introduction for large groups, max.
+50 people

 - Introduction on the history of Talbot House, from the founding till the present day, delivered by one of our Talbot House Storytellers.
 During your tour of the grounds, you'll hear lots of anecdotes from the past on the life behind the lines in the camps, hospitals and the vibrant city of Pops as well as many Talbot House stories from the Great War and more recent times.